Welcome to L.A.

 Welcome to L.A. is a 1976 American drama musical romance film directed by Alan Rudolph and starring Keith Carradine and an ensemble cast.
 The film focuses on themes of romantic despair and shallowness in the decadent upper class during the 1970s, illustrated through a La Ronde-like circle of sexual adventures and failed affairs revolving around a womanizing songwriter, his businessman father, and their associates.

-Though director Alan Rudolph, a protege of Robert Altman, went on to direct far better and more successful movies, Welcome to L.A. is considered a failed attempt early in his career.

 Plot

-Celebrity musician Eric Wood (Richard Baskin) plans to record an album of songs written by Carroll Barber (Carradine), who has been living in England.
-Carroll's aging manager Susan Moore (Viveca Lindfors) brings Carroll to Los Angeles for the recording sessions, and rents him a house from real estate agent Ann Goode (Sally Kellerman).
-Ann is unhappily married to furniture store owner Jack Goode (John Considine), who is pursuing their young housemaid, Linda Murray (Sissy Spacek).
-Linda in turn wants a relationship with her friend Kenneth "Ken" Hood (Harvey Keitel), a married young executive.
+Celebrity musician Eric Wood plans to record an album of songs written by Carroll Barber, who has been living in England.
+Carroll's aging manager Susan Moore brings Carroll to Los Angeles for the recording sessions, and rents him a house from real estate agent Ann Goode.
+Ann is unhappily married to furniture store owner Jack Goode, who is pursuing their young housemaid, Linda Murray.
+Linda in turn wants a relationship with her friend Kenneth "Ken" Hood, a married young executive.

 Susan expects Carroll to resume a past affair they had, but he rejects her and instead has sex with Ann when she shows him his house.
 Ann tries unsuccessfully to continue the affair by dropping in on Carroll at home and bringing Linda over to clean.
 However, Carroll shows himself to be a womanizer, seemingly incapable of connecting with anyone.
 He visits his wealthy father Carl, whom he has not seen in three years.
 Carl, with the help of Ken Hood, has built the small Barber family dairy into a major business.
-Carroll ends up having affairs with receptionist Jeannette (Diahnne Abbott) and his father's photographer mistress Nona (Lauren Hutton).
+Carroll ends up having affairs with receptionist Jeannette and his father's photographer mistress Nona.

-Ken works long hours at the Barber business and neglects his wife, Karen (Geraldine Chaplin), a housewife and mother who is obsessed with taxi rides and the Greta Garbo film Camille.
+Ken works long hours at the Barber business and neglects his wife, Karen, a housewife and mother who is obsessed with taxi rides and the Greta Garbo film Camille.
 While Carroll is drinking and driving through the city, he randomly meets Karen and is drawn to her.
 He takes her to his home but when he tries to romance her, she reveals she is married (though not to whom) and departs.
 She later leaves him her telephone number, but refuses to take his repeated calls.
 Linda, who has moved into Carroll's spare room, invites Ken to visit her there, where he meets Ann.